 Accurate knowledge of the science of influence provides a decisive advantage.
 In business, it gives organizations that undertake training in these approaches the means to outpace their rivals, even rivals with equally good cases to make.
 And, it gives influence practitioners who know how to employ theses approaches the means to become better, even best, performers within an organization.
 The Influence IQ Test is designed to assess that knowledge in every test-taker and then, through feedback and recommended resources, to refine and improve that knowledge significantly.
 Already-performed research on the test demonstrates that it does each of these things very well.

 Just because a person knows the findings from the science of influence doesn’t mean that he or she is entitled to use them unethically to create change in others.
+Keeping to the “high road” when pursuing influence goals is important to maintaining a healthy sense of oneself as a socially responsible and moral individual.

 As well, there is a practical reason to avoid the unethical use of the science of influence: Tricking or coercing others to change can easily boomerang into resentment and hostility, making later attempts at influence futile.
-It is only through its non-manipulative use, then, that the influence process will be simultaneously effective, ethical, and enduring.
-And only in this fashion can it enhance a lasting sense of partnership among those involved.

 It is for these reasons that the Influence IQ Test is scored so that correct responses are those that take into account the ethical appropriateness of a selected influence practice—that is, the extent to which the practice can be honestly and naturally performed for the benefit of both parties.
 This approach encourages a focus away from short-term, hit-and-run influence tactics and toward long-term, lasting influence strategies.